-Former LSU catcher Micah Gibbs was named the Tigers' hitting coach in November 2016 after working for one season as coordinator of operations.
+Former LSU catcher Micah Gibbs was named the Tigers' volunteer coach and hitting coach in November 2016 after working for one season as coordinator of operations.

 Gibbs, an all-American who produced one of the highest single-season batting averages in LSU history in 2010, joined the Tigers' staff prior to the 2016 season after playing six years of minor league baseball and reaching the AAA level.

 Gibbs, 29, supervises all aspects of the Tigers' offensive approach at the plate.
 He helped lead LSU to the 2017 SEC regular-season and tournament titles and the national runners-up finish at the College World Series by directing a prolific offense that was No. 1 in the SEC in RBI (448), and No. 2 in the league in batting average (.289) total bases (1,053), base hits (702), runs scored (482) and on-base percentage (.384).

 Gibbs coached LSU rightfielder Greg Deichmann, a second-round draft selection who earned 2017 first-team All-America honors after hitting .308 with team highs of 19 homers and 73 RBI.
 Gibbs also mentored shortstop Kramer Robertson, a third-team all-American and fourth-round draft choice, and two Freshmen All-Americans – third baseman Josh Smith and centerfielder Zach Watson.

 Along with his on-field experience, Gibbs has handled a number of responsibilities with the baseball program, including team travel, budgeting, community relations and the operation of the Paul Mainieri Baseball Camp.